Battle of the Books will be held Saturday, Oct. 25!

 Teams will practice once a week until the final battle on Saturday, Oct.
 25.

-Students receive their books in late June, and are encouraged to get a head start on reading them during the summer!
+Students receive their books at the beginning of the summer, and are encouraged to get a head start on reading whenever they'd like!

 Each year, the Westchester Library System’s BoB committee nominates and votes on our books.
 They’re diverse, interesting, and fun!